There are typically two approaches to implementation:

 - Existing Forms will have been incorporated, maintaining the familiarity of look and feel; but linked to a unified database

-- A Change Management strategy will have been fully developed in parallel with the configuration process.
+- An Organisational Change Management strategy, as well as the required approach to Data Migration, will have been fully developed in parallel with the configuration process.

 More extensive configuration can delay the commencement of an organization-wide roll-out but can ultimately save time and underwrite user acceptance.